 When the animal is surfacing, the water flow noise produced by swimming ceases and most of the sound is due to breathing.
-Respiratory signals are contained at frequencies within the 0-700 Hz range.
+Respiratory signals are contained between frequencies within the 0 and 700 Hz range.
 Between two respirations, spectrograms (time-frequency representation) showed putative cardiac occurrences (Fletcher et al., 1996; Le Boeuf et al., 2000).
-Heart sounds are expected to be dual because of the closure of the mitral and aortic valves (Burgess et al., 1998).
-The two sounds are indistinguishable, as they occur too close together in time.
+Heart sounds are expected to be dual due to the closure of mitral and the aortic valves (Burgess et al., 1998).
+The two sounds are undistinguishable, as they occur too close together in time.
 Hence, cardiac occurrences (a combination of the two valves' sounds) are brief and regular temporal impulsions at frequencies from 0 to 150 Hz (Burgess et al., 1998).

-Acoustic recordings of surface intervals were visualised and analysed using the software Raven (The Cornell Lab of Ornithology - Bioacoustics Research Program) to generate a spectrogram for each surface interval.
-The same parameters were used for the computation of all spectrograms: a Hann-type window with a size of 512 samples, an overlap of 50% and a discrete Fourier transform calculated with 512 samples.
+Acoustic recordings of surface intervals were visualized and analysed using the software Raven (The Cornell Lab of Ornithology - Bioacoustics Research Program) to generate a spectrogram for each surface interval.
+The same parameters were used for the computation of all spectrograms: a window of Hann type and a size of 512 samples, an overlap of 50 % and a Discrete Fourier Transform (DFT) calculated with 512 samples.

 Each cardiac beat was determined using visual and auditory cues (Fig. 1).
 Hence, each occurrence is characterised by its temporal abscissa.
-When two beats are consecutive, an instantaneous cardiac frequency ($f{\rm H,inst}$, beats min-1) is calculated using the temporal difference between the two occurrences (Eqn 1):
+When two beats are consecutive, an instantaneous cardiac frequency (beats.min-1) is calculated using the temporal difference between the two occurrences (Eqn.
+1).